7 Tips for Opening Up in Therapy

 If you find you’re having a hard time trusting your therapist, think about the factors contributing to the barrier.
 Do they seem too stiff, formal, or unexpressive?
 Or, do they respond to you in a way that helps you feel cared for, respected, and understood?
 Do you notice you’re censoring yourself or holding back out of fear of how they will react, or desire to influence how they perceive you?
 After all, we all want to be liked, so it’s hard to speak about things we feel guilty or ashamed about, even when we know the person won't judge us.
 It’s natural to struggle with all of these things.
 As awkward as it might be to discuss them, by being honest you and your therapist can work together to facilitate a stronger connection.

 At the end of the day, therapy is about you getting what you need, so it’s only going to be effective if you and your therapist are able to foster the right context for you to open up.
 If you look into all of these factors and you still don’t feel able to share, it’s possible that your therapist is not the best fit for you.
 Therapists come from a variety of backgrounds, educations, training, theoretical models, and clinical styles, so there’s no “one size fits all” approach.
 On top of that, every therapist is still just a person, and not every personality is the best fit for you.
 If you’re considering “breaking up” with your therapist or trying to figure out what you need, check out this blog post I wrote on the subject last month.

 What helps you to open up in therapy?
+If you're a therapist, how you get a client to open up in therapy?
 Feel free to share in the comments below or on my IG account (@mindful.drpaula) with any additional tips of your own, and let me know what works best for you!